apache/spark/docs/ml-collaborative-filtering.md

   *baseline* confidence in preference observations (defaults to 1.0).
 * *nonnegative* specifies whether or not to use nonnegative constraints for least squares (defaults to `false`).

+**Note:** The DataFrame-based API for ALS currently only supports integers for user and item ids.
+Other numeric types are supported for the user and item id columns, but the ids must be within the integer value range.

 ### Explicit vs. implicit feedback

 The standard approach to matrix factorization based collaborative filtering treats